1. Organization and Summary of Significant Accounting Policies

 Jun.
 30, 2014

 |Organization, Consolidation and Presentation of Financial Statements [Abstract]|

 |1.
 Organization and Summary of Significant Accounting Policies||

 Oculus Innovative Sciences, Inc. (the Company) was incorporated under the laws of the State of California in April 1999 and was reincorporated under the laws of the State of Delaware in December 2006.
 The Companys principal office is located in Petaluma, California.
-The Company is a global healthcare company that designs, produces, and markets prescription and non-prescription products in 27 countries.
-It is pioneering innovative products for the dermatology, surgical, advanced wound and tissue care, and animal healthcare markets.
+The Company is a global healthcare company that designs, produces, and markets prescription and non-prescription products in 33 countries.
+It is pioneering innovative products for the dermatology, surgical, advanced wound and skin care, and animal healthcare markets.
 The Companys primary focus is on its proprietary technology platform called Microcyn® Technology.
 This technology is based on electrically charged oxychlorine small molecules designed to target a wide range of organisms that cause disease (pathogens).
 Several Microcyn® Technology tissue care products are designed to treat infections and enhance healing while reducing the need for antibiotics.

 Basis of Presentation